Breaking Reversibility Accelerates Langevin Dynamics for Global Non-Convex Optimization: Introduction

-Langevin dynamics has a long history, and has also been studied under simulated annealing algorithms in the optimization, physics and statistics literature and its asymptotic convergence guarantees are well known (see e.g. \cite{gidas1985nonstationary, hajek1985tutorial,gelfand1991recursive,kirkpatrick1983optimization,bertsimas1993simulated,Belloni,Borkar}).
-However, finite-time performance guarantees for LD have not been studied until more recently.
-In particular, Raginsky \emph{et al.} \cite{Raginsky} showed that Langevin dynamics with stochastic gradients converges to an $\varepsilon$-neighborhood of a global minimizer of \eqref{pbm-finite-sum} in $\mbox{poly}(\beta,d,\frac{1}{\lambda_*},\frac{1}{\varepsilon})$ iterations where $\lambda_*$ is a spectral gap parameter related to the overdamped Langevin SDE.
-Zhang \emph{et al.} \cite{zhang-sgld} showed that LD with stochastic gradients is able to escape shallow local minima, hitting an $\varepsilon$-neighborhood of a local minimizer in time polynomial in the variables $\beta, d$ and $\varepsilon$.
-More recently, Tzen \emph{et al.} \cite{pmlr-v75-tzen18a} showed that for a given local optimum $x_{\ast}$, with high probability and arbitrary initialization, either LD iterates arrive at a point outside an $\varepsilon$-neighborhood of this local minimum within a recurrence time $\Tr = \mathcal{O}\left(\frac{1}{m}\log(\frac{1}{\varepsilon})\right)$ where $m$ is smallest eigenvalue of the Hessian $\nabla^2 F(x_{\ast})$ at the local minimum or they enter this $\varepsilon$-neighborhood by the recurrence time and stay there until a potentially exponentially long escape time $\Te$.
-The escape time $\Te$ measures how quickly the LD algorithm can get away from a given neighborhood around a local minimum, therefore it can be viewed as a measure of the effectiveness of LD for the search of a global minimizer, whereas the recurrence time $\Tr$ can be viewed as the order of the time-scale for which search for local minima in the basin of attraction of that minimum happens \cite{pmlr-v75-tzen18a}.
-Typically, we have $\Tr \ll \Te$, both time-scales are associated to the discrete-time LD dynamics, however they are often analyzed and estimated by considering the recurrence time and the exit time of the continuous-time overdamped Langevin diffusion \cite{Raginsky,gelfand1991recursive}.
-The simplest non-convex function studied frequently in the literature that sheds light into the exit time behavior of overdamped Langevin dynamics is the \emph{double-well example} demonstrated in Figure \ref{fig-1}, where the objective $F$ has two local minima $a_1, a_2$ separated by a saddle point $\sigma$ in between.
+Recently, \cite{pmlr-v75-tzen18a} provided a finer characterization of this metastability phenomenon.
+They showed that for a given local optimum $x_{\ast}$, with high probability and arbitrary initialization, either LD iterates arrive at a point outside an $\varepsilon$-neighborhood of this local minimum within a recurrence time $\Tr = \mathcal{O}\left(\frac{1}{m}\log(\frac{1}{\varepsilon})\right)$, where $m$ is smallest eigenvalue of the Hessian $\nabla^2 F(x_{\ast})$ at the local minimum or they enter this $\varepsilon$-neighborhood by the recurrence time and stay there until a potentially exponentially long escape time $\Te$.
+The escape time $\Te$ measures how quickly the LD algorithm can get away from a given neighborhood around a local minimum, therefore it can be viewed as a measure of the effectiveness of LD for the search of a global minimizer, whereas the recurrence time $\Tr$ can be viewed as the order of the time-scale for which search for local minima in the basin of attraction of that minimum happens.